Paul DeJong Player Props: Cardinals vs. Mets

 Paul DeJong At The Plate

-- DeJong is hitting .225 with five doubles, nine home runs and 13 walks.
+- DeJong has five doubles, nine home runs and 13 walks while batting .227.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.